Kingxukai/linux/Documentation/trace/eprobetrace.rst

  # echo 'e:openat synthetic.filename filename=+0($file):ustring' >> dynamic_events
  # echo 1 > events/eprobes/openat/enable

-And this would produce the same result as Example 2.
+And this would produce the woke same result as Example 2.